Duisburg: Industrial revolution

-The rise of tobacco and textile industries in the 18th century made Duisburg an industrial centre.
+The rise of tobacco and textile industries in the 18th century made Duisburg an industrial center.
 Big industrial companies such as iron and steel producing firms (Thyssen and Krupp) influenced the development of the city within the Prussian Rhine Province.

 Large housing areas near production sites were being built as workers and their families moved in.

 In 1823, a district (Landkreis) of Duisburg was established, encompassing the neighboring cities of Essen and Mülheim an der Ruhr.
 The following year, in 1824, the construction of the sulfuric acid factory Fr.
 W. Curtius marked the beginning of the industrial era in Duisburg.
 With the construction of a canal connecting the city to the Rhine beginning in 1826, Rhine trade regained considerable importance.
 In 1828, Franz Haniel founded a dockyard for steamships, further contributing to the city's economic development.
 From 1844 onward, the connection to the Ruhr enabled Duisburg to participate in the growing coal trade.
 As the port expanded to handle timber, ore, and especially grain, Duisburg's port became the second-largest Rhine port after Ruhrort.